4 minute read

-Once an experiment is underway and some trials have completed, you can get the trial results using
+Once an experiment is underway and some trials have completed, you can get the trial results via

 $ kubectl get trials -l stormforge.io/experiment=elasticsearch-example

-Once a trial run is complete, a new trial will be generated automatically, until the number of trials created reaches the configured
+After a trial run is complete, a new trial will be generated automatically until the number of trials created reaches the configured